Shalex59/Predicting-Polymer-Chromatography-Conditions-with-Machine-Learning---Research-Blog/_posts/2026-06-20-breaking-down-the-six-factors.md

 - Acetonitrile + Methanol + Water — 1 entry
 - Chloroform + Heptane + Methanol — 1 entry

-But since water itself isn't a solvent pair, we will exclude it from this data set.
+But since water itself isn't a solvent pair, we will exclude it from this data set (therefore 7 left）.

 Three systems, methanol/water, acetonitrile/water, and acetone/water, make up 78 of the 88 entries between them.
 Everything else is rare, several groups appear only once, twice, or three times, therefore relatively insignificant in terms of this specific test.